 READ MORE ⇒ Visiting Pet Friendly Hot Springs National Park

 Cool breezes off Lake Michigan.
 Caribbean blue waters rolling up on the shore.
 And a beach that stretches for miles.
 These are the things you’ll find at pet friendly Indiana Dunes National Park!

-It might sound like a tropical island, but the 15-mile stretch of sand is just the beginning.
-This dynamic landscape, formed by retreating glaciers, includes the lake and beach, but also dunes, ponds, marshes, creeks, prairie, and forests.
+It might sound like a tropical island, but the 15-mile stretch of sand at Indiana Dunes is just the beginning.
+This dynamic landscape was formed by retreating glaciers Besides the lake and beach, you’ll find dunes, ponds, marshes, creeks, prairie, and forests.
 The variety of habitats makes this one of the most botanically diverse of all the national parks.

 READ MORE ⇒ Visiting Indiana Dunes National Park With Pets

 Naturally, the attraction at pet friendly Mammoth Cave National Park is the 336 miles of underground passages.
-But with over 70 miles of pet friendly trails, it’s a great choice for dogs who love the outdoors!
+But with over 70 miles of pet friendly trails, this is a great choice for dogs who love the outdoors!

 There are few places in the United States more inspiring than the pet friendly National Mall and Memorial Gardens in Washington, D.C.
-Our country’s history and future hang in the air, monuments commemorate celebrated visionaries, and memorials stand in silent remembrance of the many who’ve given their lives to preserve our freedom.
+America’s history and future are intertwined, monuments commemorate celebrated visionaries, and memorials stand in silent remembrance of the many who’ve given their lives to preserve our freedom.

 The National Mall and Memorial Gardens stretch from the the U.S. Capitol to the Lincoln Memorial and, while pets are not allowed inside most of the monuments, they will enjoy admiring some of the most famous structures in the world with you!